Sys-KU/DeepPlan/README.md

 ```

 ### 5.3 Figure 13: 99% latency for BERT-Large and GPT2 (Synthetic workloads)
+This experiment is similar to above the experiment (Figure 12) except that
+the evaluation model is changed from BERt-base to Bert-Large and GPT2.
 ```bash
 $ cd DeepPlan/scripts/fig13
 $ source run.sh
 ```

 ### 5.4 Figure 14: Performance of real-world trace (Real-world workloads)
+This experiment is also performed on a four-GPU server in an AWS instance.
+The above experiments (Figure 12, Figure 13) run with synthetic trace.
+But
+this experiment run with real-world trace derived from Microsoft Azure Funtions.
+In this experiment, we evaluate three workloads of three hours each (total 9 hours).

 To run this experiment, you should prepare auzre trace dataset.
 https://github.com/Azure/AzurePublicDataset/blob/master/AzureFunctionsDataset2019.md